communityunityarts/community_unity_arts/var/content/the_impossible_dreamers.md

-The impossible dreamers combined one day.
-After an idea sparked inside of them all.
-Community Unity Arts was born.
+The impossible dreamers sparked an idea together & Community Unity Arts was born.
 ![coFounders01](../../var/media/coFounders01.jpg?raw=true "coFounders01")

 Carl Landsness a mischief maker, a wise elder, a friend, an inspirer...